jlbabilino/8x8Matrix/README.md

-# 8x8 LED Matrix Library
+# 8x8 LED Matrix Arduino Library

 NOTE: This library is driving the 8x8 LED matrix itself.
 This library is not for the MAX7219 chip.